audreyfeldroy/cookiecutter-pypackage/CONTRIBUTING.rst

         $ tox

-   If you are missing flake8, pytest and/or tox, just `pip install` them into your virtualenv.
+   If you are missing ruff, pytest and/or tox, just `pip install` them into your virtualenv.

 ::